deltachat/deltachat-pages/_posts/2024-05-31-instant-onboarding.md

 Check out more details in our new [push notifications FAQ section](/help#instant-delivery).

-## Chat profiles: it's all on your device and in your hand
+## Chat profiles: on your device and in your hand

 <img src="../assets/blog/2024-05-create-profile.jpg" style="width:200px; float:right; clear:both; margin-left:.5em; margin-bottom:.2em;" />

-Delta Chat does not keep or rely on data at e-mail servers but only uses them for message transport.
+Delta Chat does not keep or rely on storing data at e-mail servers but only uses them for ephemeral message transport.
 When initially onboarding with Delta Chat you'll create a "Chat profile" which initially consists of your chosen name and avatar, and an encryption-setup, e-mail address and password.
-The new 1.46 apps by default automate the last three and only ask for your name and avatar which is shown to other users.
-If you tap "use other server" and "manual login" you can specify an existing e-mail address for your chat profile.
+The new 1.46 apps by default automate the last three and only ask for your name and avatar but if you tap "use other server" and "manual login" you can manually specify an existing e-mail address.

 Over time, your chat profile accumulates contacts, chat groups, messages and media files.